Olympic National Park, Washington, USA travel guide

 Insider Tip

-7:00 PM·Enjoy a romantic dinner at Kokopelli Grill on the Port Angeles waterfront, known for its Southwestern-inspired cuisine.
+7:30 PM·Enjoy a romantic dinner at Kokopelli Grill on the Port Angeles waterfront, known for its Southwestern-inspired cuisine and fresh seafood.

 Why Visit